vtex-apps/locale-switcher/docs/README.md

 ## Configuration

-1. Import the locale-switcher's app to your theme's dependencies in the `manifest.json`, for example:
+1. Import the `locale-switcher`'s app to your theme's dependencies in the `manifest.json`, for example:

 ```json
 "dependencies": {